 There’s something about these feathered friends that makes country style feel particularly on point.
 From wall art and clocks to hand towels and floor mats, rooster décor makes a charming addition to your space (especially the kitchen).

-The hand-crafted nature of country style lends itself well to braided rugs.
-They’re simple, durable, and available in neutral color palettes, such as beige and off-white.
+The hand-crafted nature of country style lends itself well to braided rugs in your dining room, kitchen, or entryway.
+They’re simple, durable for high traffic areas, and available in neutral color palettes, such as beige and off-white.

 Just like roosters, apples are a popular motif in country style home interiors.

-Valances are particularly popular in country-style kitchens, but work well in living rooms, bedrooms, and entryways as well.
-Look for gingham, burlap, or rooster motifs to keep the look in theme with other décor.
+Window valances are particularly popular in country-style kitchens, but work well in living rooms, bedrooms, and entryways, too.
+Look for gingham, burlap, or rooster motifs to keep with the theme of other décor.